TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 ```

-Assemblycomparator2 is installed and set up specifically to use the slurm/sbatch system on Orion, so there is no need to create or launch any shell (.sh) scripts with sbatch.
+Assemblycomparator2 is then installed and set up specifically to use the slurm/sbatch system on Orion, so there is no need to create or launch any shell (.sh) scripts.

-Simply, enter the directory where your bins reside, and launch the pipeline.
+First, enter the directory where your bins reside.

 ```bash